BRACERS Notes

 135545

-BR writes about his opposition to the Vietnam War, and Edith tells of an accident suffered by Russell, in which "a stout, large, young American fell on him."
+BR writes about his opposition to the Vietnam War, and Edith in an autograph addendum tells of an accident suffered by Russell, in which "a stout, large, young American fell on him."

 Transcription provided by Nicholas Marlowe Rare Books.